Andrew Urdiales: Murders

 For three years he committed no murders due to fear of being discovered.
-When he returned to California in March 1995, he happened upon 32-year-old sex worker Denise Maney in Cathedral City, California.
+When he returned to California in March 1995, he happened upon 31-year-old sex worker Denise Maney in Cathedral City, California.
 Urdiales forced her into his car and drove her into the California desert.
 There he shot her, undressed her, and left the corpse for scavengers.

 As a security guard in a Chicago mall, he enjoyed great trust among customers in the family friendly environment.
 He crossed the state line into Bloomington, Indiana in April 1996, where he murdered 25-year-old Laura Ulyaki.
-Her body was found on April 14 in Wolf Lake, Illinois on the border of Chicago (Cook County, Illinois) and Hammond, Indiana.
+Her body was found on April 14 in Wolf Lake on the border of Chicago (Cook County, Illinois) and Hammond, Indiana.
 On July 14, 1996, police found the body of 21-year-old Cassandra Corum in the Vermilion River in Livingston County, Illinois.
 On August 2, 1996, the body of 22-year-old Lynn Huber was found in Wolf Lake.
 Huber is presumed to have been Urdiales' last victim.

 In December 1996, Urdiales was arrested for possession of an unlicensed weapon but was released after paying a fine.